We believe, above all else, that health IT must be inherently interoperable in order to work.

-The CommonWell Health Alliance will be designed to be an independent not-for-profit trade association organization open to all health information technology vendors devoted to the simple vision that a patient’s data should be available to patients and providers regardless of where care occurs.
-Additionally, provider access to this data must be built-in to EHR technologies at a reasonable cost for use by a broad range of healthcare providers and the patients they serve.
+CommonWell Health Alliance is a not-for-profit trade association devoted to the simple vision that health data should be available to individuals and caregivers regardless of where care occurs.
+Additionally, access to this data must be built into health IT at a reasonable cost for use by a broad range of health care providers and the people they serve.

 At CommonWell, together with our service provider and members, we have created and deployed a vendor-neutral platform that breaks down the technological and process barriers that inhibit effective health data exchange.
 We aren’t looking to reinvent the wheel; rather, we are leveraging existing standards and policies in order to enable scalable, secure and reliable interoperability as easily as possible for our members and their customers across the nation.

 CommonWell was founded in 2013 by a handful of health IT companies committed to helping solve the longstanding problem of interoperability in the health care industry.
 Traditionally competitors, these seven companies set aside their differences to focus on this simple vision.